 Community Food Education supports the health and wellbeing of communities experiencing poverty.
 We educate kids and adults about growing, buying, cooking, and eating nutritious foods.
 To further support this, we help make local, institutional changes that support the health of communities we work with, and center food as a tool to build community and work towards social justice.

 Topics on this page:

 Cooking Matters provides six-week class series on healthy cooking skills, nutrition education and food budgeting for people living on low incomes.

-Held at over 65 host sites in the greater Seattle and Washington state areas, each class is led by a team of three trained volunteers – Chef, Nutritionist and Class Assistant – who work alongside a staff coordinator to facilitate fun, lively, interactive and informative classes.
+Held at over 65 host sites in the greater Seattle and Washington state areas, each class is led by a team of three trained volunteers – Cooking Facilitator, Nutrition Facilitator, and Class Assistant – who work alongside a staff coordinator to facilitate fun, lively, interactive and informative classes.
 Participants engage in educational activities and help prepare a shared meal.